FLASH SALE: Save up to $65 OFF the Go Cancun Pass! Sale ends Sunday, July 21st, 2019. Follow the link for details.

-That’s where the Go Cancun Card comes in.
+That’s where the Go Cancun Pass comes in.

 Keep in mind that the pass runs according to calendar days.
 Regardless of the time of day you activate the pass, doing so counts as day number one.
 So, it usually makes sense to activate your pass early in the morning – allowing you more time for sightseeing on the first day.

-The Go Cancun Card includes entry to more than 25 of the top attractions in Cancun, including:
+The Go Cancun Pass includes entry to more than 25 of the top attractions in Cancun, including:

 - Columbus Steak or Veggie Dinner Cruise ($89)

 - Parasailing ($60)